The Fruit Industry in Saskatchewan

 Key issues affecting fruit growers

-Fruit growers feel the industry needs to pull together to create an identifiable Saskatchewan or prairie “brand” in order to facilitate marketing efforts.
+Fruit growers feel the industry needs to pull together to create an identifiable Saskatchewan or prairie "brand" to facilitate marketing efforts.

 Fruit growers and investors interested in expanding the industry need economic data and improved business modelling tools in order to keep the industry moving forward.
 Many growers are involved with Saskatchewan-based grower organizations and marketing groups and feel it is important to work together so they can efficiently offer the best products possible.